verboompj/EntraGSA/README.md

 - Apply universal Conditional Access policies for all internet destinations, even if not federated with Microsoft Entra ID, through integration with Conditional
   Access session controls.

-i.e. an Identity (& Device) based upstream Secure Web Gateway as part of the Entra platform, leveraging CASB and Conditional Access components of that very suite.
+i.e. an Identity (& Device) based upstream Secure Web Gateway as part of the Entra platform, leveraging CASB and Conditional Access components of that very suite, tunneling specified traffic over a SWG to its destination using a secured and conditioned path.

 ### Entra Private Access -
 Microsoft Entra Private Access provides your users - whether in an office or working remotely - secured access to your private, corporate resources.
 Microsoft Entra Private Access builds on the capabilities of Microsoft Entra application proxy and extends access to any private resource, port, and protocol.